rgrrrrrba/rgrrrrrba.github.io/_posts/post/2014-05-27-adding-dependency-injection-to-a-monogame-application.md

 		this._game.Services.AddService(typeof (IGraphicsDeviceService), (object) this);
 	}

 The last two lines assign `this` - the `GraphicsDeviceManager` - back to the game.
 This constructor has side effects.
 I'm sure there's reasons for this very nasty piece of work but I would rather not know them.
+The result is I can't create the `GraphicsDeviceManager` anywhere except for in the game's constructor.

 Moving on.